Skip to content

 Tick duration p95150 ms

-Distribution of prexorcloud.scheduler.tick.duration after seeding 1,000 synthetic groups — the metric an operator running a real network would scrape.
+Percentiles of the prexorcloud.scheduler.tick.duration timer after seeding 1,000 synthetic groups — the same metric an operator scrapes in production as prexorcloud_scheduler_tick_duration_seconds (see Monitoring and metrics).

 How drift is reported

-The nightly job at .github/workflows/ci.yml :: perf-baselines runs ./gradlew :cloud-test-harness:perfBaselines against Mongo 7 + Valkey 8 service containers, then scripts/perf-baseline-check.sh diffs the fresh report against the committed baseline.
-Every drifted metric becomes a ::warning in the run summary and a row in the GitHub Actions step summary — but the job always exits 0.
-Performance is a soft signal here, not a merge gate — drift surfaces visibly, but never blocks a merge.
+The nightly job at .github/workflows/nightly.yml (perf-baselines) runs ./gradlew :cloud-test-harness:perfBaselines against Mongo 7 + Valkey 8 service containers, then scripts/perf-baseline-check.sh diffs the fresh report against the committed baseline.
+Every drifted metric becomes a ::warning and a row in the GitHub Actions step summary, and the job always exits 0.
+Performance is a soft signal, not a merge gate.

 Terminal window